 Small Quality-of-Life Improvements

-The game has auto-fire, meaning you can hold the A button to keep firing.
+The game introduces auto-fire to the series, meaning you can hold the A button to keep firing.
 That way you don’t have to mash the A button all the damn time.
 It’s a different approach that changes the game a lot, reducing the amount of time you spend aiming and it turns you into a firehose of bullets.
 You need to be challenged in different, less interesting ways because of that.
-It was a necessary change in hindsight to keep the series approachable and save our thumbs though.
+It was a necessary change in hindsight to keep the series approachable and save our thumbs.

 Don’t worry, I haven’t forgotten to talk about the Konami code too.
 On the North American (Operation C) and European (Probotector) releases, punching in the code allows you to access the level select from the original Japanese version.
 The Japanese (Contra) version instead uses it to give you 9 lives.
 Look up the GameFAQs description of what each code does for more details.

 We need to talk about censorship, kids.
 First off, it’s not what you think.
 If a country has a legally binding review board that deems cultural content inappropriate for minors and thus enforces that the material only be sold to adults, that’s not exactly censorship.
-That’s not exactly wonderful either, but what the hey.
-Nobody’s censored, you’re just deemed inappropriate for sale to children.
-An adult will have to make the call on wether or not their children can play those games.
+Nobody’s harshly censored, you’re just deemed inappropriate for sale to children.
+An adult will have to make the call on whether or not their children can play those games.

 They did all this of their own volition, since they seemed to have never submitted Contra in its original form for any classification in Europe.
 They only submitted the modified robot version.
 So every subsequent game, including Operation C, replaced all the humans with robots.
 I kind of like it, the robots look rad.
 It’s a nice change of pace.
 I don’t think Europeans missed out on anything by having robot-on-robot action.